Saving, Benefits, and Working

 At the end of this topic, you will have the opportunity to see what you have learned and think about how you plan to use your new knowledge.
 Complete the quiz on the Let’s Review page to earn your Savings, Benefits, and Working Badge.

-Cover of the book titled Cents and Sensibility - 7th Edition
+Cover shot of Cents and Sensibility - 8th edition.

 Cents and Sensibility: A Guide to Money Management